We have provided answers to most of your immigration questions

 The processing of PR card issuance takes 1-2 months.

-If we approve your application, we’ll mail you a Confirmation of Permanent Residence (COPR) a permanent resident visa (if you’re from a country that requires a visa).
+"If we approve your application, we’ll mail you a Confirmation of Permanent Residence (COPR) and a permanent resident visa (if you’re from a country that requires a visa).
 Your COPR will have information about who you are, as well as your photograph.
 Check to make sure your information is correct.
-It should be the same as the information on your passport.
+It should match the information on your passport.
 If there is a mistake on your COPR, contact us through your account.
-We can’t extend your COPR, so you should make sure to use it before it expires.
+We can’t extend your COPR, so you should make sure to use it before it expires."

 As soon as you land in Canada you can apply for child benefit.
 Please visit the closest Service Canada location and get what to do.